DanNeytur/TTL-CMOS-Components-Checker/README.md

 * Sound module APR9600 + speaker- sounds prerecorded voice messages according to the state of the system.
 * Red & Green LEDs- lights according to testing/indentifying results

-Thw project can identify and check 8 components from 7400-series (TTL) and 6 components from 4000-series (CMOS).
+The project can identify and check 8 components from 7400-series (TTL) and 6 components from 4000-series (CMOS).
 ![image](https://user-images.githubusercontent.com/120782729/208678000-ca01c9a6-6578-4e61-839c-b0b862f28ab1.png)

 ## Block diagram